 Bankruptcy Doesn’t Have to Be Scary…

 You might be under the impression that bankruptcy is a scary proposition.
-There are several questions, however that you need to consider in determining whether it’s time to throw in the towel and file for bankruptcy in Florida.
+However, there are several questions that you need to consider in determining whether it’s time to throw in the towel and file for bankruptcy in Florida.

 There is no shame in filing for bankruptcy; instead, it actually represents an awareness of your financial situation and a desire to make things better.